Build the Arm Compute Library on HiKey 960

 $ cp /system/lib64/egl/libGLES_mali.so /data/local/tmp/libOpenCl.so $ export LD_LIBRARY_PATH=/data/local/tmp

-If this is not done correctly, the resulting error will be:
+If this is not done correctly, the resulting error is:

 CANNOT LINK EXECUTABLE "./graph_alexnet": library "libOpenCL.so" not found